ahbarnett/multilingual-julia/README.md

 `make`

 This goes to each directory and makes/runs all examples.
-Total time is around 10 seconds.
+Total wall-clock time is around 20 seconds.

 ### To do